Andy Miyamoto

-Andrew Toshio Miyamoto (宮本 敏雄, Miyamoto Toshio) was an American former professional baseball outfielder.
-A Nisei, he was born in Maui, Hawaii Territory, and played in Japan's Nippon Professional Baseball for the Yomiuri Giants and Kokutetsu Swallows.
+Andrew Toshio Miyamoto (宮本 敏雄, Miyamoto Toshio) was an American professional baseball outfielder.
+A Nisei, he was born in Maui, Hawaii Territory, and played in Japan's Nippon Professional Baseball (NPB) for the Yomiuri Giants and Kokutetsu Swallows.
 Miyamoto played one season of minor league baseball with the Hawaii Islanders of the Pacific Coast League in 1965, after he had retired from NPB.

 He was married to the sister of former teammate Hirofumi Naito, the actress Kimiko Naito.